-The MV Isidoros II is a traditional family-owned wooden caique with just eight guest cabins that Explore exclusively charters.
-The caique is listed as a historic vessel and there are fewer than 80 of this iconic Greek designed boat left in existence, so being able to stay aboard is a real treat.
-It was built in 1962 and was originally used as a cargo ferry before being converted in 1974 to the comfortable passenger cruiser it is today.
+The vessel is exclusively chartered by Explore and has just eight cabins.
+Listed as a historic caique, there are fewer than 80 of the iconic Greek-designed boats left in existence, so being able to stay aboard is a real treat.
+Ours was built in 1962 and was originally used as a cargo ferry before being converted in 1974 to the comfortable passenger cruiser it is today.

-Our boat has a large sundeck and a comfortable galley for meals.
-There is a bar where you can purchase a range of local wine and beer, spirits and soft drinks.
-There is also a boat ladder and snorkelling equipment available on board to make the most of the many swimming opportunities.
-All of the cosy cabins are en suite with windows and large fans and there is complimentary Wi-Fi on board.
-Our boat has a real home from home feel and you are free to move around as you please.
+The boat has a large sundeck and a comfortable galley for meals.
+There is a bar where you can purchase a range of local wine and beer, spirits, and soft drinks.
+There's also a boat ladder and snorkelling equipment available on board to make the most of the many swimming opportunities.
+All of the cosy cabins are en-suite with windows and large fans and there is complimentary Wi-Fi on board.
+Our boat has a real home-from-home feel and you\ re free to move around as you please.
 If you\ d like to enjoy the clear night sky and cool breeze, you can even choose to sleep on deck.

-Evia is one of the largest Greek islands, but still remains off of the main tourist trail.
-In summer and on the weekends you'll find the main visitors are the Greek's leaving the city of Athens to enjoy the waterfront tavernas and uncrowded beaches.
-Visiting Evia is therefore a very authentic local experience.
-The rugged coastline is dotted with market towns, fishing villages, secluded coves and wide sandy beaches.
-The sea is clear and warm, making it a wonderful spot to swim and snorkel.
-The pine covered hills provide the perfect backdrop and also help to keep the evenings temperatures cooler.
+Evia is one of the largest Greek islands but remains off of the main tourist trail.
+In summer and on the weekends, you'll find the main visitors are the Greeks leaving the city of Athens to enjoy the waterfront tavernas and uncrowded beaches.
+This makes visiting Evia an authentic local experience.
+The rugged coastline is dotted with market towns, fishing villages, secluded coves, and wide sandy beaches.
+The sea is clear and warm, making it a wonderful spot to swim and snorkel, while the pine-covered hills provide the perfect backdrop and help to keep the evening temperatures cooler.

-Please note that the order of the itinerary and inclusions may vary due to weather and cruising conditions.
+Please note, the order of the itinerary and inclusions may vary due to weather and cruising conditions.